phmullins/knowledge/applications/iOS/apps_ios.md

-I currently own a 12.9" iPad Pro and an iPhone XS Max.
+I currently own a 4th generation 12.9-inch iPad Pro, an iPad Mini 6, and an iPhone 12 Pro Max.